 Checking your headset

-One oft overlooked component is your bike's headset.
+One often overlooked component is your bike's headset.
 These two bearings take the brunt of abuse that your front wheel receives, and very rarely put up any complaint.
 It is a good idea to check that your headset remains tight, as a loose headset can eventually lead to a damaged frame.
 Fortunately, it is a very easy thing to check by following these simple instructions!

-So there you have it, folks.
+So there you have it folks.
 Making a habit of setting aside five minutes before each ride to run through this checklist will help ensure that you have a great time out there on the trails, and will keep more money in your pocket by increasing the longevity of your components.
 If you have any questions about these steps, feel free to give me a call at 1-844-326-2845, or shoot me an email at marketing@fanatikbike.com.
 Happy trails - Dan P.

 More Articles You Might Like